ignite/cli/docs/guide/token_factory.md

 ### Keeper

-In the `keeper` directory, there are a few files contain the delete denom functionality:
+In the `x/tokenfactory/keeper` directory, update the files that contain the delete denom functionality:

 - In the `x/tokenfactory/keeper/denom_test.go` file, remove the `TestDenomRemove()` function.
 - In the `x/tokenfactory/keeper/denom.go` file, remove the entire `RemoveDenom()` function.